koko57/fsnd_trivia_api/docs/API.md

 ####POST '/quizzes'

 Gets one question of chosen category for the quiz.
+Returns a question, success value and information whether the question is the last one.

 - **Request Arguments:** None
 - **Request Body:** (json)